How to Get Your First Client for a Digital Marketing Agency (2026)

 Example: "Hi Sarah, I noticed your bakery in Austin ranks on page 3 of Google for 'best bakery near me' - you're losing customers every day to competitors on page 1.
 I help local food businesses rank on page 1 within 60 days.
 Worth a 15-minute call this week?"

 Send 10 emails per day.
 You'll get replies.
-For more cold outreach strategy, read our guide on Complete SEO Guide 2026.
+For more cold outreach strategy, read our Complete SEO Guide 2026.

 Step 4 - Pick a Niche and Own It